 Chicago Northwest KOA

-If you’ve decided to step out of the RV for an overnighter, come tent camping.
+If you’ve decided to step out of the RV for an overnighter, you can choose to go tent camping, equestrian camping, or stay in the only cabin that is open to the public to stay in at Rock Cut State Park.
 Tent camping options are found under Class B Premium sites, and there are 60 of these located inside Rock Cut State Park.
 If you’ve brought horses, you can stay at a class C site on Hart Road.
-Equestrian Camping is available as first-come, first-served, but you can still reserve tent campsites.
+Equestrian Camping is available as a first-come, first-served option, but you can still reserve tent campsites so that you don't have to leave it to chance.
+For those interested in using the cabin, it can sleep up to six people, is ADA accessible, and comes equipped with electricity.

 Seasonal activities in Rock Cut State Park

-A recent addition to the park is the beach area at Olsen Lake.
-You can be assured that this beach is kept very clean so you can play in the water and on the sand without having to worry.
-You can also rent canoes and kayaks, play volleyball, and even enjoy some ice cream at the concessions while you’re here.
+When the sun is shining, you will find many visitors at the fantastic beach area on the banks of Olsen Lake.
+You can be assured that this beach is kept very clean so you can play in the water and on the sand without having to worry about a thing.
+You can also rent canoes and kayaks, play volleyball, and even enjoy some ice cream at the concessions while you’re hanging out at the beach.
+Please note that there is a fee to use the beach and that no food is allowed in this area of the park.

 There are over 40 miles of hiking trails here at Rock Cut State Park, and these miles and miles of trails will provide you with perfect scenery to relax and calm your mind.
 In the spring and summer, there are up to 100 different species of wildflowers that you can see here, which makes the air fresher than ever.
-The trails that are for hiking only have red markers.
+The abundance of flowers also makes for great photos.
+The hiking trails are marked with a red blaze, and they are open from the beginning of April until the end of November.

-There are 23 miles of trails set aside just for mountain biking, and they are marked with blue posts so you know which trails are for bikers and hikers only.
-Taking the bike out into nature can be a great way to get some exercise while enjoying all the beauty around you.
+Mountain bikers rejoice!
+There are 23 miles of multi-use trails set aside for mountain biking and hiking.
+These trails are marked with blue posts, so you know which trails are for bikers and hikers only.
+Taking the bike out into nature can be a great way to get some exercise while enjoying all the beauty around you, so if you are an expert rider, remember to bring your bike along with you to make the most of these biking and hiking trails.

-Winter is a great time of the year to just sit back and enjoy the stillness of nature.
+Winter is a great time of the year just to sit back and enjoy the stillness of nature.
 There is no rush for anything, no loud noises, no heavy responsibilities, just peace and quiet for you to bask in.
-So if you’re camping in an RV here in the winter, curl up with a good book and some snuggly blankets.
+Although the RV campground does feature more limited amenities during the winter months, you can still visit the park to enjoy the relaxing winter months whenever you please.
+If you do plan to visit during winter, make sure you check the road conditions before beginning your journey.

-The lake in the winter time isn’t just for skating.
-Beneath that thick layer of ice, the fish continue on with their normal lives.
+The lakes at Rock Cut State Park aren't just used for ice skating during the winter months.
+Beneath that thick layer of ice, the fish who live in the waters continue on with their normal lives, and because everything is status-quo under the surface, you can go ice fishing in even the coldest conditions.
 If you're a fan of ice fishing, drill a hole in the ice for your line and see what you can catch.
+Please note that the ice thickness is not regularly monitored, so make sure you check its depth before venturing out onto the lake and cutting your fishing hole.

-In the winter time, the trails that were used for mountain biking and horseback riding open up for skiers and snowshoers.
+One of the most popular activities during the wintertime is to bust out the skies and explore the park once the snow has started to fall.
+In the wintertime, the trails that were used for mountain biking and horseback riding open up for skiers and snowshoers as they are perfect for adventuring.
 The trails are kept up and groomed for your convenience, and you can even rent a set of skis from the park if you didn’t bring your own set on this trip.